FAQ

 How do you work with clients?

 I work with clients from a warm trauma-informed and strengths-based approach.
-I use modalities such as Dialectical Behavioral Therapy and Cognitive-Behavioral Therapy when necessary.
+I use modalities such as Internal Family Systems, Attachment perspectives, Psychodynamic, Dialectical Behavioral Therapy, and EMDR.
 People describe me as a relational therapist because I emphasize the dynamic that happens both during a session and how you relate to others in your life.

 Do I have to tell you everything?